Royal Cache: Discovery in 1881

-Photograph of some of the coffins and mummies found in DB320.
-Taken before the mummies were unwrapped by Maspero.

 In 1881, the location of TT320 became publicly known.
 Later research, conducted by Gaston Maspero, stated that members of the local Abd el-Rassul family discovered TT320 as early as 1871, because items such as canopic jars and funeral papyri from this tomb showed up on the antiquities market in Luxor as early as 1874 (the reidentification and repatriation of the mummy of Ramesses I in 2003 shows that the Abd el-Rassul family may have actually discovered TT320 as early as 1860).
 For example, the Book of the Dead of Pinedjem II was purchased in 1876 for £400.
 The story that Ahmed Abd el-Rassul told was that one of his goats fell down a shaft and when he went down the shaft to retrieve the goat, he stumbled across this tomb.
 As he looked around, he discovered that this was no ordinary tomb.
 He saw that the mummies entombed in TT 320 were royal.
 This was indicated by the royal cobra head dress on some of the coffins.
 Local authorities were expecting to find several tombs belonging to the family of Herihor.
 When items started appearing on the antiquities market with their names on them, local authorities started to investigate the items and were able to trace them back to the Abd el-Rassul family.
-Authorities interrogated and tortured the two brothers until one of the brothers eventually gave up the location of the tomb where the items were plundered from.
+Authorities interrogated and tortured the two brothers but they denied everything.
+Finally, in 1881 after a family quarrel, one of the brothers eventually gave up the location of the tomb where the items were plundered from.
 Authorities were sent out to TT320 immediately to secure it.

 On July 6, 1881, authorities arrived at TT320 without the head of the Egyptian Service of Antiquities, because he was on vacation.
 Instead, the only other European member of the team, Émile Brugsch, was sent with one of the first Egyptian Egyptologists, Ahmed Kamal, to explore and examine TT320.
 Rather than just exploring, Brugsch had all of the contents, including the mummies, of this tomb removed within 48 hours of them entering this tomb.
 Neither Brugsch nor Kamal documented the tomb before having the contents removed, which made future study of this tomb difficult.
 Locations of the coffins were not documented and items were not catalogued.
 Brugsch later went back to document the tomb but was unable to remember considerable details.
 The removal of the items from TT320 so quickly presented problems that the removal team at the time did not take into account.